QuantumPackage/qp2/docs/source/modules/determinants.rst

     Number of determinants in the current wave function

+.. option:: n_det_qp_edit

+    Number of determinants to print in qp_edit

 .. option:: psi_coef

     Coefficients of the wave function

 .. option:: psi_det

+    Determinants of the variational space

+.. option:: psi_coef_qp_edit

+    Coefficients of the wave function

+.. option:: psi_det_qp_edit

     Determinants of the variational space